It has been two long years since the Philippine government

 Residents from Sarimanok Tent City Site 2 work together

-to build makeshift structures around the
+to build makeshift structures around the camp.

 According to the residents, relief aid has been

-inconsistent and they are left to work
+inconsistent and they are left to work with what’s

 available to them in order to survive.